arcan1s/ahriman/docs/faq.rst

 The following section describes how to setup ahriman with architecture different from x86_64, as example i686.
 For most cases you have base repository available, e.g. archlinux32 repositories for i686 architecture; in case if base repository is not available, steps are a bit different, however, idea remains the same.

+The example of setup with docker compose can be found `here <https://github.com/arcan1s/ahriman/tree/master/recipes/i686>`__.

 Physical server setup
 ^^^^^^^^^^^^^^^^^^^^^

 In this example we are going to use files and packages which are provided by official repositories of the used architecture.
-Note, that versions might be different, thus you need to find correct versions on the distribution web site, e.g. `archlinux32 packages <https://www.archlinux32.org/packages/>`_.
+Note, that versions might be different, thus you need to find correct versions on the distribution web site, e.g. `archlinux32 packages <https://www.archlinux32.org/packages/>`__.

 #.
    First, considering having base Arch Linux system, we need to install keyring for the specified repositories, e.g.: